ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-Mastering Promises in JavaScript: The Core of Asynchronous Programming ⚙️ - <a href="https://medium.com/@javaScriptwithvinay/mastering-promises-in-javascript-the-core-of-asynchronous-programming-%EF%B8%8F-d51113c08261?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering JavaScript’s Event Loop: Behind the Scenes of Async Code - <a href="https://medium.com/@sa82912045/mastering-javascripts-event-loop-behind-the-scenes-of-async-code-b93fc8619d65?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript With Vinay`**
+✍️ **posted by `Babar saad`**

-<blockquote>Scribbled from a chai-stained desk somewhere in Kolkata
+<blockquote>Understand the real reason your console.log prints last
 Continue reading on Medium »</blockquote>

 <h3>2.
-9 JavaScript Tricks I Wish I Knew Sooner (That Now Power My Entire Frontend Workflow) - <a href="https://medium.com/@sa82912045/9-javascript-tricks-i-wish-i-knew-sooner-that-now-power-my-entire-frontend-workflow-9baacbf62cf0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+8 JavaScript Libraries That Shifted My Development Mindset in 2025 - <a href="https://medium.com/@Definecode/8-javascript-libraries-that-shifted-my-development-mindset-in-2025-53cbe22098f0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**
+✍️ **posted by `DefineCode`**

-<blockquote>A deep dive into modern JavaScript patterns and techniques that actually improved how I build and maintain real-world applications
+<blockquote>From solid frameworks to tiny utilities that saved me weeks of work — here’s how these libraries changed how I write JavaScript today.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building Scalable Frontends with JavaScript: My Evolution from DOM Hacks to Component Systems - <a href="https://medium.com/@saforanafees02/building-scalable-frontends-with-javascript-my-evolution-from-dom-hacks-to-component-systems-3b613a6ecfe3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Crafting Interactive Frontends with JavaScript: From Static Pages to Reactive Systems - <a href="https://medium.com/@saforanafees02/crafting-interactive-frontends-with-javascript-from-static-pages-to-reactive-systems-e7280777bb5d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Safora Nafees`**

-<blockquote>I started using JavaScript to tweak static HTML pages, handling basic events and DOM manipulations.
-Over time, I embraced frameworks like…
+<blockquote>My experience with JavaScript began with enhancing basic HTML pages using jQuery and evolved into building complex, interactive web…
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Built a Multiplayer Snake Game Using Just JavaScript and WebSockets — Here’s How It Worked - <a href="https://medium.com/@kainatnafees/i-built-a-multiplayer-snake-game-using-just-javascript-and-websockets-heres-how-it-worked-c5a319a5d352?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Turned My Spaghetti JavaScript Into Modular, Scalable Web Apps - <a href="https://medium.com/@kainatnafees/how-i-turned-my-spaghetti-javascript-into-modular-scalable-web-apps-ce1a8a9c6e9e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

-<blockquote>From a basic canvas game to real-time multiplayer synced across browsers — all without any game engine
+<blockquote>In my early days with JavaScript, every function, variable, and event listener lived in a giant <script> tag.
+Eventually, I discovered how…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Destructuring in JavaScript: Powerful, But Misunderstood - <a href="https://jamshidbekboynazarov.medium.com/destructuring-in-javascript-powerful-but-misunderstood-815da388372a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in ECMAScript 2025: Key Features and Updates Explained - <a href="https://medium.com/@coderower/whats-new-in-ecmascript-2025-key-features-and-updates-explained-f646a489413a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jamshidbek Boynazarov`**
+✍️ **posted by `CodeRower`**

-<blockquote>Destructuring in JavaScript is like unpacking a suitcase: it lets you pull out values from arrays or objects in a clean, concise way…
+<blockquote>JavaScript is one of the most widely used programming languages in the world.
+It powers everything from web and mobile applications to…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Mastering JavaScript Core Concepts: Event Loop, Callbacks, Async/Await, Hoisting, Functional… - <a href="https://medium.com/@adityanathjha127/mastering-javascript-core-concepts-event-loop-callbacks-async-await-hoisting-functional-c243d9b26742?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Promises in JavaScript: The Core of Asynchronous Programming ⚙️ - <a href="https://medium.com/@javaScriptwithvinay/mastering-promises-in-javascript-the-core-of-asynchronous-programming-%EF%B8%8F-d51113c08261?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adityanath Jha`**
+✍️ **posted by `JavaScript With Vinay`**

-<blockquote>Whether you’re a beginner diving into JavaScript or an experienced developer brushing up on the fundamentals, understanding these core…
+<blockquote>Scribbled from a chai-stained desk somewhere in Kolkata
 Continue reading on Medium »</blockquote>

 <h3>7.
-Understanding Lexical Scope, Closures, and Inheritance in JavaScript - <a href="https://medium.com/@adityanathjha127/understanding-lexical-scope-closures-and-inheritance-in-javascript-6e2d9b8e40d3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 JavaScript Tricks I Wish I Knew Sooner (That Now Power My Entire Frontend Workflow) - <a href="https://medium.com/@sa82912045/9-javascript-tricks-i-wish-i-knew-sooner-that-now-power-my-entire-frontend-workflow-9baacbf62cf0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Babar saad`**

+<blockquote>A deep dive into modern JavaScript patterns and techniques that actually improved how I build and maintain real-world applications
+Continue reading on Medium »</blockquote>

+<h3>8.
+Building Scalable Frontends with JavaScript: My Evolution from DOM Hacks to Component Systems - <a href="https://medium.com/@saforanafees02/building-scalable-frontends-with-javascript-my-evolution-from-dom-hacks-to-component-systems-3b613a6ecfe3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adityanath Jha`**
+✍️ **posted by `Safora Nafees`**

-<blockquote>JavaScript, like many modern programming languages, includes powerful features that allow developers to write clean, maintainable, and…
+<blockquote>I started using JavaScript to tweak static HTML pages, handling basic events and DOM manipulations.
+Over time, I embraced frameworks like…
 Continue reading on Medium »</blockquote>

 <br/>